Q: Who is eligible to live in Southwestern's student residences?

 Q: How do I apply to live at Southwestern's student residences?

 A: If you are interested in applying to live at The Residences at 7th or have questions, please contact the Management Office at (213) 738-5500 or firstname.lastname@example.org.
+We anticipate leasing for the 2023-2024 academic year later in the spring.

 Q: What is the deadline to apply for on-campus housing?